ai-flowx/flowup/README.md

 Available Commands:
-  check       Check for updates to toolchains and shup help        Help about any command show        Show the active and installed toolchains update      Update toolchains and shup
+  check       Check for updates to toolchains and shup help        Help about any command show        Show the installed toolchains update      Update toolchains and shup

 Flags: